 Students should be encouraged to enroll in the Canvas “course” through Virtual Hub for Students to gain access to many resources, including tips for how to use Canvas, and access to many student resources available to dual enrollment students such as the Career and Employment Center and Net-Tutor.

-Starfish at FCC is a versatile and inclusive tool to support student success.
+Starfish is a versatile and inclusive tool to support student success.

-Through Starfish, instructors can provide feedback to students, expressing concerns or giving kudos for hard work, and can raise flags using the Early Alert system, which will help connect students with counselors and resources for support.
-Students can connect with their Dual Enrollment college counseling network, access education plans, book appointments with counselors, check grades, view academic progress, and get feedback from instructors.
+Through Starfish, instructors can provide feedback to students, express concerns, give kudos for hard work, and raise flags using the Early Alert system, which will help connect students with counselors and resources for support.
+Through this system, students can connect with their Dual Enrollment college counseling network, access education plans, view grades for completed courses, view academic progress, and get feedback from instructors through Early Alert.
+This system is not a replacement for Canvas.
+This resource is for support services.

-As you may know, many local high schools have options on their sites for students to take advantage of including the use of virtual help through Tutor.com and after-school help at the high school campus through California Teaching Fellows.
-Students can check with their high school counselors for available options at their specific schools.
+Many local high schools have tutoring options on their sites for students, and students can check with their high school counselors for available options at their specific schools.

-Fresno City College has several tutoring options, as well, for dual enrollment students.
-Instructors can embed Net-Tutor, a 24 hour a day, 7 day a week online tutoring service, in their Canvas shell.
-Students can also access Net-Tutor through the Virtual Hub for Students.
+Fresno City College has several tutoring options for dual enrollment students.
+Instructors embed Net-Tutor, a 24 hour a day, 7 day a week online tutoring service, in their Canvas shell.
+Students can access Net-Tutor through the Virtual Hub for Students.
 Both in-person and online tutoring is available through Fresno City College’s Tutorial Center, including weekday evening hours and weekend hours, for a large variety of subjects.
-There are also separate Math Support and English Support centers.
+There are also separate Math Support, PASS (Peer Assisted Study Sessions)/English Support Center, and Reading and Writing support centers.

 Dual enrollment students can use their high school library facilities, and are also highly encouraged to use the wealth of resources available to them through Fresno City College’s Library.
-Through the library students can chat with a librarian 24/7, receive technology loans, utilize a repository of clear resources that can be accessed in person and online, including a large number of online research databases, citation and plagiarism help, and many short video tutorials.
+Through the library students can chat with a librarian 24/7, receive technology loans, utilize a repository of resources that can be accessed in person and online, including a large number of online research databases, citation and avoiding plagiarism help, and many short video tutorials.
 Instructors can also get support from librarians and utilize the resources available to support their class through the library.
+These resources instructors can request include but are not limited to:

-Computer Labs: high school students will have access to computer labs at their high school, in addition to access at their local libraries.
+Computer Labs: dual enrollment students will have access to computer labs at their high school, in addition to access at their local libraries.
 Fresno City College has computer labs open on a variety of days and times: located inside the Learning Resource Center and Library, the computer labs provide access to a wide range of software applications in support of students' academic goals.

 Dual enrollment students can access the Career and Employment Center at Fresno City College, which offers services like those that may be available at their high schools: workshops associated with the job search process, help with resume writing and interview preparation, help registering for Job Speaker, the college’s online job board platform, career interest inventories, and career fairs.
 The Center is open Monday through Friday, 8am–5pm, and students are encouraged to call ahead to confirm at (559) 442-8294.

-Upward Bound is a program aimed at encouraging low-income and first-generation students to pursue college.
-Many dual enrollment students would qualify for this supportive program, which is currently open to Edison, Fresno, Hoover, McLane, Roosevelt high school students.
+Upward Bound is a program aimed at encouraging low-income and first-generation students to pursue college by acquiring the academic skills and motivation necessary to succeed in high school and transition into college.
+Many dual enrollment students would qualify for this supportive program, which is currently open to Edison, Fresno, Hoover, McLane, and Roosevelt High School students.
 Additional tutoring support and college field trips are among their many benefits and services.
 The Upward Bound webpage outlines the eligibility requirements, enrollment process, and benefits of joining.

-The Ram Pantry is available to all currently enrolled students, including dual enrollment students, and offers up to ten items of free food every day that the pantry is open.
+The Ram Pantry on the Fresno City College campus is available to all currently enrolled students at Fresno City College, including dual enrollment students, and the Ram Pantry offers up to ten items of free food every day that the pantry is open.
 Days, times, and location are on the website.